 Music supervisors are great as well, they have a lot on their plate, but are open and willing to work with anyone who can provide what they need in terms of music.

 This is another profitable market.
 People pay for sounds and loops all the time: Companies, other composers, multimedia based companies these are your clients.

-I know, I know, you’re waiting your big break right?
-I got a better ideal… Bring those bad boys out, salvage them, pack them up, smack a price on em and sell em.
+I know, I know, you’re waiting for your big break, right?
+I got a better idea… Bring those bad boys out, salvage them, pack them up, smack a price on them and sell em.

 Basic sound editing, basic mixing skills, an ear for good sound.
 Pay attention to popular formats.
 Quick example → Reason users like wav, refills and rex files.
 Sure we (I’m a Reason head) can do our own conversions, but convenience is what sells.
 Oh and lastly, make sure you understand your tools.
 Understanding your DAW/software applications improves workflow.